CFP Business Specialist | Local Government Expert | Political Adviser

 Obviously I need to work much harder for Central Ward and will find out what needs to be done.

 I received more votes for mayor in the East Ward (my ward) and North Ward than any mayoral candidate.
-North Ward had two councillors running for Mayor and they didn’t out poll me either.
+Thank you so much North Ward.
+There were two councillors running for Mayor and they didn’t out poll me either.
 Perhaps I would have received more votes to win if the North Ward councillors hadn’t run!
 Who knows?
 I will continue to look after retirees, residents, the Garden Suburb Movement and high density living in North Ward.

 East Ward, thank you so much for your support.
 It’s been difficult for both business and residents finding the right balance of vibrancy to attract visitors and quiet enjoyment of your home.
 Building the new high school will commence in March 2018 along with the demolition of the Subi Oval, new high density, and making Roberts Road and Hay Street two way.
 I look forward to getting a great deal for Subi from the State Government.